JetBrains/kotlin/kotlin-native/NEW_MM.md

 The former disables the freezing mechanism at runtime (thus, making it a no-op), while the latter disables automatic freezing of
 [`@SharedImmutable`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.native.concurrent/-shared-immutable/) globals, but keeps direct calls to [`freeze`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.native.concurrent/freeze.html) fully functional.

-To enable this option, add the compilation flag `-Xbinary=freezing=disabled` using one of the following options:
+To enable this, add the compilation flag `-Xbinary=freezing=disabled` using one of the following options:

 * In `gradle.properties`:
 ```properties